BastiaanJansen/simple-vue-camera/README.md

 const devices = camera.value?.devices(["videoinput"]);
 ```

-Pick a device, i.e. with a dropdown and pass the device ID to the `changeCamera` function:
+Pick a device, e.g. with a dropdown, and pass the device ID to the `changeCamera` function:
 ```ts
 const device = devices[0];
 camera.value?.changeCamera(device.deviceId);